writetome51/array-remove-all-of-first-of/README.md

+import {removeFirstOf, removeFirstOfEach, removeAllOf, removeAllOfEach}
+from '@writetome51/array-remove-all-of-first-of';

-This has 4 functions
+This package has 4 functions.
+They all return void.

-Removes the first instance of value from the array:
+removeFirstOf(value, array); // Removes the first instance of value from array

-removeFirstOf(value, array);

-Removes the first instance of each value in values:
+removeFirstOfEach(values, array); // Removes the first instance of each value

-removeFirstOfEach(values, array);

-Removes all instances of value from the array:
+removeAllOf(value, array); // Removes all instances of value from array

-removeAllOf(value, array);

-Removes all instances of each value in values:
+removeAllOfEach(values, array); // Removes all instances of each value

-removeAllOfEach(values, array);